Cherishing Memories: Memory Books for Alzheimer's Patients

 - Their memory books were a great way to redirect them when experiencing a deep emotional response or behavior.

-- Helped other healthcare workers and caregivers to have a way to interact with my loved ones.
-I felt like it helped outside caregivers to understand more about my parents.
-A glimpse into who they were before the disease took over.
+- It helped other healthcare workers and caregivers to have a way to interact with my loved ones.
+It helped outside caregivers understand my parents better.
+A glimpse into who they were like before the disease took over.

 An opportunity to help

-I hope this helps to inspire you to create a memory book with or for your loved one.
+I hope this helps inspire you to create a memory book with or for your loved one.
 Alzheimer's disease is persistent.
-It was honestly so therapeutic for me to have an opportunity to do something that helped my parents.
+It was genuinely therapeutic for me to have the opportunity to do something that helped my parents.

 All too often, I stood by, feeling helpless against this disease.
 However, this tool allowed me a chance to see something make a tangible difference in the quality of their lives.